-She looked sad when I didn’t tell her that I love her, but at the moment I don’t, and I’d told her that.
+She looked sad when I didn’t tell her that I love her, but at the moment I didn’t, and I’d already told her that.
 When she finally admits that Don is the one who caused all of my injuries then I’ll reconsider.

 We watched Mom walk out of the courtroom.

-It was the guy who’d been sitting in the second row.
+It was the kid who’d been sitting in the second row.

 I smiled.
 “Hi.
 I recognize you, but I don’t know your name.
 Don has a picture of you on the mantle in my mom’s living room.
 Don never talked about you, and the one time I asked about it he told me it was private.”